tedesak/Deep-Learning-School/README.md

 # Deep-Learning-School
-Deep Learning School course materials and hometasks\
+Deep Learning School course materials with hometasks and other my projects\
-Lecture materials in prj catalogs\
+You can find CV and NLP sections\
-Hometasks in hw catalogs\
+Lecture materials in course_material catalog\
-Other my projects in work_prj
+Hometasks and my projects in my_projects catalog